 If a student fails to establish attendance, drops a class, or has a class cancelled, his/her eligibility for

 financial aid funds will be reduced accordingly.
 If the student receives funds based on the higher enrollment level, he/she must repay the difference between the grant for the higher enrollment level and the grant for the lower enrollment level.
 Students who fail to begin attendance in all classes are not eligible for financial aid and will be required to repay all financial aid funds received.

 Students who stop attending classes and receive grades of F,U,W may be required to repay a portion of the total federal aid received.
 Students who receive grades of F,U,W may also lose eligibility for further financial aid funds too.

 Students who complete more than 60 percent of the term are not required to make a repayment.
-Students who withdraw from all classes prior to completing 60 percent of the term will be required to repay all or part of the aid received.
+Students who withdraw from classes prior to completing 60 percent of the term will be required to repay all or part of the aid received.

 Repayment is calculated using the following factors using a formula specified by the U.S. Department of Education:

 Students who owe a repayment will not be eligible for additional financial aid until repayment is made in full.
 Students with a debt to the college of any kind should expect that all services will be blocked until the debt is paid in full.
 Students who do not pay their debt are subject to all collections policies as established by the college.
-Students who withdraw from all classes may lose financial aid eligibility under the GCC Satisfactory Academic Progress Policy.
+Students who withdraw from classes may lose financial aid eligibility under the GCC Satisfactory Academic Progress Policy.